Behnam-sn/Castle-Docusaurus/docs/uml/uml.md

 This is something that changes over time;
 Certainly, as I write this, they aren't widely used, and I haven't seen much of them in action.

-A more fundamental issue iS the whole notion of the LTML as a programming language .
-In m y view, it's worth using the 1 hII . a s a programming language only if it results in something that's signihcaittly more productive than using another programming language .
-1'm not convinced that it is, based an various graphical development enviromnents Pve worked with in the Aast.
-Even if it is more productive, it still needs to get a critical mass of users for it to make the mainstream .
+A more fundamental issue is the whole notion of the UML as a programming language.
+In m y view, it's worth using the UML as a programming language only if it results in something that's significantly more productive than using another programming language.
+I'm not convinced that it is, based an various graphical development environments I've worked with in the Past.
+Even if it is more productive, it still needs to get a critical mass of users for it to make the mainstream.
 That's a big hurdle in itself.
-Like many,old Smalltalkers, 1 consider Smalltalk to he rauch more productive than current mainstream langvages .
-But as Sm illtalk is now only a niche language, 1 don°t see tnany projects usiiig it .
-To > avoid Smalltalk's fate, the UML has to be luckier, even if it is superior.
+Like many old Smalltalkers, I consider Smalltalk to be much more productive than current mainstream languages.
+But as Smalltalk is now only a niche language, I don't see many projects using it.
+To avoid Smalltalk's fate, the UML has to be luckier, even if it is superior.

+One of the interesting questions around the UML as programming language is how to model behavioral logic.
+UML 2 offers three ways of behavioral modeling:
+Interaction diagrams, state diagrams, and activity diagrams.

+All have their proponents for programming in.
+If the UML does gain popularity as a programming language,
+It will be interesting to see which of these techniques become successful.

+Another way in which people look at the UML is the range between using it for conceptual and for software modeling.
+Most people are familiar with the UML used for Software modeling.
+In this **software perspective**, the elements of the UML map pretty directly to elements in a software system.
+As we shall see, the mapping is by no means prescriptive, but when we use the UML, we are talking about software elements.

+With the **conceptual perspective**, the UML represents a description of the concepts of a domain of study.
+Here, we aren't talking about software elements so much as we are building a vocabulary to talk about a particular domain.

+There are no hard-and-fast rules about perspective;
+As it turns out, there's really quite a large range of usage.
+Some tools automatically turn source code into the UML diagrams,
+Treating the UML as an alternative view of the source.

+That's very much a software perspective.
+If you use UML diagrams to try and understand the various meanings of the terms asset Pool with a bunch of accountants,
+You are in a much more conceptual frame of mind.

+review:
+In previous editions of this book, 1 split the Software perspective into specifi- cation (interface) and implementation .
+In practice, 1 found that it was too hard to draw a precise line between the two, so 1 feel that the distinction is no longer worth making a fuss about .
+However, I'm always inclined to emphasize inter- face rather than implementation in my diagrams .

+These different ways of using the UML lead to a host of arguments about what UML diagrams mean and what their relationship is to the rest of the world .
+In particular, it affects the relationship between the UML and source code .
+Some people hold the view that the UML should be used to create a design that is independent of the programming language that's used for imple- mentation .
+Others believe that language-independent design is an oxymoron, with a strong emphasis an the moron.

+Another difference in viewpoints is what the essence of the UML is .
+In my view, most users of the UML, particularly sketchers, see the essence of the UML to be the diagrams .
+However, the creators of the UML see the diagrams as sec- ondary; the essence of the UML is the meta-model .
+Diagrams are simply a pre- sentation of the meta-model .
+This view also makes sense to blueprinters and UML programming language users .
+So whenever you read anything involving the UML, it's important to under- stand the point of view of the author.
+Only then can you make sense of the often fierce arguments that the UML encourages .

+1 find the UML sketches useful with forward and reverse engineering and in both conceptual and software perspectives .

+I'm not a fan of detailed forward-engineered blueprints ; 1 believe that it's too difficult to do well and slows down a development effort .
+Blueprinting to a level of subsystem interfaces is reasonable, but even then you should expect to change those interfaces as developers implement the interactions across the interface .
+The value of reverse-engineered blueprints is dependent an how the tool works .
+If it's used as a dynamic browser, it can be very helpful ; if it gener- ates a large document, all it does is kill trees .

+1 see the UML as programming language as a nice idea but doubt that it will ever see significant usage .
+I'm not convinced that graphical forms are more pro- ductive than textual forms for most programming tasks and that even if they are, it's very difficult for a language to be widely accepted .

 ## References